CMT Music Awards 2017: Who won

 - Underwood became most awarded in history

-(CNN)It was Keith Urban and Carry Underwood's night at Wednesday's CMT Music Awards.
+(CNN)It was Keith Urban and Carrie Underwood's night at Wednesday's CMT Music Awards.

 Urban took home four awards, including video of the year (his third time winning the top honor) and male video of the year for "Blue Ain't Your Color."
 The singer and Underwood shared the collaborative video of the year award for "The Fighter."